Pixel-Pilot28/LED_Display/README.md

 - Auto-updates every two minutes for live games.

 ### 2. **News App**
 Stay informed with the latest headlines!
-Using the New York Times API, this app fetches and displays breaking news on your LED matrix.
+Using the New York Times API, this app fetches and displays breaking news and top stories on your LED matrix.
-- Scroll through top headlines and news categories.
+- The display will switch between top headlines and breaking news, showing the news category followed by the article title.
 - Customizable fonts for titles and news ticker.
-- Cache news data locally and updated periodically.
+- News data locally to a JSON file and updated periodically every 10 minutes to save on API calls.

 ### 3. **Flight Display App**
 Track real-time flight information in your area, using data from a local ADSB listener or external APIs.